saidvandeklundert/go/README.md

 }
 fmt.Println("We traversed the happy path!
 Converted number:", n)
 ```
+More on error handling [here](https://github.com/saidvandeklundert/go/blob/main/error_handling.md).

 ## Type assertion:

 Type assertion in Go is trying to assert the type of an interface value's underlying type.

 The assertion is written like so:
 ```go
 x.(string)
 ```